 - Section 2 breaks down entry requirements by product type.
 It lists which documents must accompany each product, and phytosanitary and treatment requirements that must be met.

 Check whether your growing media or fertilisers need treatment

-Growing media and fertilisers may carry contaminants like weed seeds or unwanted organisms/insects.
+Fertilisers and growing media may carry contaminants like weed seeds or unwanted organisms/insects.
 Your product may need to be treated and inspected to make sure it is free of contaminants.
 Treatment and phytosanitary requirements vary depending on the product and its country of origin.
 Check the relevant section of the IHS to find out what you have to do.